Gdcorte/react-core-components/README.md

 ## How to test this library locally

 For local development of this library, run `yarn install -D` to install all the development dependncies.
-Then you can run storybook with `yarn storybook` and see all of the components more in depth.
+Then you can run storybook with `yarn dev` and see all of the components more in depth.